Buying real estate in the Dominican Republic?

 Sources: Noriega Group, Dominican Today, Proyectos Inmobiliarios

-10) Booming demand for single-story homes and retirement-friendly communities as the local population is aging
+10) Aging population trends will boost demand for single-story homes and retirement-friendly communities

 The aging population is reshaping the housing market in the Dominican Republic.